vincentsels/ecorendum/src/assets/md/en/info.md

 - All **measure cost estimates** are largely made-up, intuitive guesses, where possible loosely based on similar measures in other countries.
 The tool supports both an 'initial cost' and a 'yearly cost'.
 Ideally, this should be changed into a minimum and maximum value, to account for uncertainty.
 Certain measures will have a larger spread than others.

-- The **ecological and SDG impact** are also largely made-up, intuitive guesses.
+- The **ecological, redistributive and human rights impact** are currently also largely made-up, intuitive guesses.

 ### Measure detail data